Show art for Cleveland Play House across multiple seasons of stage productions

-In 2011, Cleveland Play House (CPH) moved downtown to Playhouse Square.
-With that move, CPH was now competing with Great Lakes Theater and Playhouse Square's off-broadway series.
-CPH was also often confused with the two other theatre companies in the area.
-America's first professional regional theatre needed a way to visually stand out from the crowd.
+In 2011, Cleveland Play House (CPH) moved from its 8500 Euclid Ave location to the Allen Theatre in downtown Playhouse Square.
+With that move, CPH began competing more directly with two major organizations: Great Lakes Theater and Playhouse Square’s Broadway series.
+CPH was also often confused with other theatre companies in the area, creating a need for a distinct visual identity.

 Illustrator, Designer